iwanders/screen_overlay/README.md

 # screen_overlay

-A Rust crate that allows drawing click-through overlays over full screen applications in Windows:
+A Rust crate that allows drawing click-through overlays over full screen applications (currently only implemented for Windows, X11 to follow):
 - Bitmap images, support transparancy (tested with a png)
 - Text
 - Lines, circles, rectangles